brefphp/benchmarks/README.md

 | HTTP application | 370ms | 310ms | 300ms | 300ms |
 | Symfony          |  5.8s |  1.6s | 920ms | 650ms |

-Notes:

-- Symfony's cold start is high in these results because we do not pre-generate the cache before deploying (it is generated on the first hit).
+> **Warning** Symfony's cold start is high in these results because we do not pre-generate the cache before deploying (it is generated on the first hit).
 This is bad and not representative of real performances.
 This is the result of my laziness, hopefully I can find the time to run a real Symfony cold start benchmark in the near future.

 ## Reproducing